yanxu2021/ApartmentUs1/README.md

 # Apartment App Challenge--ApartmentUs
 ```
-This project uses Ruby on Rails to host React components in a monolithic application,and Devise, a Ruby gem to create user login.
+This project uses Ruby on Rails to host React components in a monolithic application,
+and Devise, a Ruby gem to create user login.
 ```

 ```